 The General Education Committee cannot certify a new course until it has been approved by the Curriculum Committee.
 However, please submit your materials to the Curriculum Committee and the General Education Committee simultaneously.

 If you would like to certify a new or existing course that is not on the scheduled rotation, please contact the General Education Chair to assure you are put on the certification calendar for this year.
 New course proposals are due to the University Curriculum Committee by Nov.
 1. Please submit General Education materials simultaneously.

 If a course is on the current rotation list, departments will be contacted by the General Education chair in early September and asked to provide all relevant materials and approvals by October 15.

 - Departments need to examine and discuss the outcomes and forms for the General Education Category(ies) to which their course may be suited.
-Once the department discussed each outcome and how the course allows students to demonstrate competence, complete the online form for each category to be requested and upload any relevant documents.
-The committee has access to past syllabi so departments will need only to upload sample assignments, tests, homework, etc. to provide evidence for the discussion of each outcome.
+Once the department discusses each outcome and how the course allows students to demonstrate competence, complete the online form for each category to be requested and upload any relevant documents.
+Please upload course syllabi, sample assignments, and student work to provide evidence for the discussion of outcomes.